tom-huntington/noulith/README.md

 Goal: advent of code solutions in a single expression.
 Writen left to right, top to bottom.

-Python generator expressions are bad because they are naturally written Verb Subject.
+Python generator expressions are bad because they are naturally written Verb Subject order.
 Want everything to be Subject Verb.

 ## syntax design